VyPhammm/Processing-Data-Customer-ETL-Cloud-/README.md

 # Processing-Data-Customer-ETL-Cloud
 - Data from an online media company.
+- Objective: Process raw data into data that can be analyzed, cleaned and analyzed, save cleaned data in databases: Azure SQL Database, SQL Sever.
 - Tech stack: PYSPARK, AZURE DATABASE.
 # INPUT:
 - Data customer from LogContent: 30 file JSON / 1 file ~ 300 Mb , all ~ 8 GB.